-Task 5.
+Task 4.
 Well Development and Sampling

 The newly installed groundwater monitoring wells will be developed after being allowed to stand a minimum of 72 hours following installation.
-Groundwater purged from the wells during development and sampling will be stored on-site in approved 55-gallon drums, pending disposal at an approved disposal facility.
-In addition, semiannual monitoring and sampling of all existing monitoring wells will be conducted at the same time, if feasible.
+Groundwater samples will be collected immediately upon completion of well development.
+Groundwater purged from the wells during development and sampling will be stored on-site in DOT-approved 55-gallon drums, pending disposal at an approved disposal facility.
+In addition, quarterly monitoring and sampling of all existing monitoring wells will be conducted at the same time, if feasible.
 Groundwater samples will be analyzed as described in Task 5.

-Task 6.
+Task 5.
 Laboratory Analyses

 All samples will be submitted to Sequoia Analytical of Walnut Creek, California (ELAP #1271).
-Soil samples will be analyzed for TPHg, TPHd, TPHo, benzene, toluene, ethylbenzene, and xylenes (BTEX), and MtBE by EPA Methods 5030/8015/8020.
-In addition, selected soil samples will be analyzed for RBCA requirements.
-Groundwater samples will be analyzed for TPHg, TPHd, BTEX, and MtBE by EPA Methods 5030/8015/8020.
-The disposal characterization sample from the soil stockpile will be analyzed for TPHg, TPHg, TPHo, BTEX, MtBE and total lead.
-The disposal characterization sample from the drummed groundwater will be analyzed as per disposal facility requirements.
+Soil and groundwater samples will be analyzed for TPHg, benzene, toluene, ethylbenzene, and xylenes (BTEX) and MtBE by EPA Methods 5030/8015/8020, and an MtBE confirmation by EPA Method 8260B.
+Groundwater samples will be analyzed for TPHg, TPHd, BTEX and MtBE by EPA Methods 5030/8015/8020, and an MtBE confirmation by EPA Method 8260B.
+The disposal characterization sample from the soil stockpile will be analyzed for TPHg, BTEX, MtBE and total lead.

-Task 7.
+Task 6.
 Reporting